Continue reading on DataGuidance with:

 The Bill states that in these circumstances, data processing will be governed by a contract executed between the controller and processor, in accordance with the legislation in force.
 The contract must set forth the object of the engagement, its duration, the purpose of the processing, the type of personal data processed, the categories of data subjects to whom the data relates, and the rights and obligations of the parties.

-The data processor may not delegate part or all the processing, except with the specific written authorisation of the controller.
+The data processor may not delegate part or all the processing, except with the specific written authorization of the controller.
 Moreover, any data processor who delegates part or all of the processing to another data processor must remain jointly and severally liable for the processing and will not be exempted from liability on the grounds that they have delegated such processing.

 8. Data Subject Rights